abdulbadii/history-tidying/README.md

 Tidying up Bash commands history by having good control in removing certain line(s) specified by number(s) or range or by string segment lying in a history line.

-simply type h then it'll show first 13 lines of last shell commands e.g:
+simply type h then it'll show the latest 17 lines of shell commands e.g:

 $ h
   367  pushd --help